tinted-theming/home/builder.md

 * `author` - the scheme's author.
 * `description` - optional.
 A short description of the scheme.
 * `variant` - optional, but recommended.
 Which variant of a given color scheme this qualifies as.
 Currently only "light" and "dark" are used, but this value could be anything.
-* `palette` - all colors used by a scheme, often loaded as HTML hex colors.
+* `palette` - all hex colors used by a scheme, often loaded as HTML hex colors.
 Some scheme systems may place additional restrictions on the colors in the palette.
+Hex values must begin with a hash `#`, eg: `base00: "#000000"`.

 <details>
   <summary>Common Scheme Format</summary>